suncoast-devs/handbook/lessons/cs-arrays/index.md

 Unfortunately `array`s come with some limitations:

-- Once an array is created, it's size cannot change
+- Once an array is created, its size cannot change
 - If we access an index that does not exist our program will crash.
 For example `names[42]` will cause our program to have an exception and stop.
 - Arrays can only store data of the same type